-The individual modules have been removed from the exciter cabinet and separately packaged for shipment.
+The individual modules except the modulated oscillator have been removed from the exciter cabinet and separately packaged for shipment.
 The cabinet should be installed into the transmitter or rack cabinet before installing the modules into the cabinet.
 Please refer to the attached photograph (800 0811 001) for proper module placement in the cabinet.